Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/01-alignment.md

 The values shown here relate the the [hexadecimal system](https://www.electronics-tutorials.ws/binary/bin_3.html)

 **MAPQ**:
 Corresponds to the quality of the mapping.
-These are calculated in the same way as the Phred scores `Q = -10 x log10(P)`, although are generally considered to be a best guess form the aligner.
+These are calculated in the same way as the Phred scores `Q = -10 x log10(P)`, although are generally considered to be a best guess from the aligner.
 A MAPQ of 255 is used where mapping quality is not available.
 Some aligners also use specific values to represent certain types of alignments, which may affect use of downstream tools, so it is worth understanding those that are specific to your aligner.

 **CIGAR**
 An alphanumerical string that tells you information about the alignment.
 For relatively short reads, these are nice, but for long reads, they are a headache.
 Numbers correspond to number of bases, and letters correspond to features of those bases.